 The shape of the diamond rough dictates the shape of the polished diamond made from it.
 Other factors that contribute to diamond shape are the inclusions and integrity of the crystal structure.
-The reality is that very few pieces of diamond rough are actually good enough to be gem quality diamonds.
+The reality is that very few pieces of diamond rough are actually good enough to be gem-quality diamonds.

 For instance, the diamond cutter might evaluate the characteristics of the Patriot Diamond and determine that the best yield and intensity of color might be something like this 0.91 carat, yellowish-brown, cushion cut diamond from James Allen.

-The focus is on the intensity of color, hue and saturation.
+The focus is on the intensity of color, hue, and saturation.
 Beauty of course, is in the eye of the beholder.
-Thus you should select a fancy color diamonds, based on the intensity and depth of color that appeals to you.
+Thus you should select fancy color diamonds, based on the intensity and depth of color that appeals to you.

 Most of the diamond rough you’ll find in Crater of Diamonds State Park are white, yellow, and brown.
-However nature produces diamonds in practically every color of the rainbow.
+However, nature produces diamonds in practically every color of the rainbow.

 Unfortunately, fancy colored diamonds in shades of pink and blue are among the most expensive.
-They are considerably more rare than diamonds which are yellow and brown.
-For instance, this particular puppy weighs 0.20 carats (one fifth of a carat) and costs $18,770.00
+They are considerably rarer than diamonds which are yellow and brown.
+For instance, this particular puppy weighs 0.20 carats (one-fifth of a carat) and costs $18,770.00

 That’s 3.82 millimeters of $$$ Holy Wow $$$